finalsushi/finalsushi/README.md

 - ⚡ Fun fact: ...
 -->

-### briefly, I am an honours student at UNSW
+### briefly, I currently an AV Tech at UNSW
-### Doing finearts
+### mainly audio, vision, lighting, maintenance and a bit of networking IT etc
-### interested in tech etc too
+### interested in AI/ cybersec

-- 🏫 My high school ambition was to become a programmer, but all that fades away bocs i was not accepted for CS major.
+- 🏫 My childhood ambition was to become a programmer, but was not accepted for CS major.
 - 📫 reach me at chris@chrismulia.com
-That is all about me!